plan-be/iode/api/DESCRIPTION.md

     int K_save_ws(KDB* kdb):                                                         saves a KDB in an IODE object file called "ws.<ext>" where <ext> is one of (.cmt, .eqs...). int K_setname(char* from, char* to):                                             replaces KNAMEPTR(kdb) in an IODE object file.

+## Group "IODE big- and little-endian conversion"
+Functions to convert big-endian data, used by processors like RISC,... into little-endian format (x86,...) and vice-versa.

+    void K_xdrPINT(unsigned char* a)           Converts un short int from l-e to b-e and vice-versa void K_xdrPLONG(unsigned char* a)          Converts un long int from l-e to b-e and vice-versa void K_xdrKDB(KDB* ikdb, KDB** okdb)       Converts a KDB t from l-e to b-e and vice-versa

+    int (*K_xdrobj[])()                        Table of function pointers, one function for each object type, for converting big-endian to little-endian and vice-versa

 ## Group "IODE ascii format (reading and writing)"
 Functions to load and save files in IODE ascii format and LArray csv format.